OlgaNazarenko/WebPy_HW10/README.md

 * The ability to add a new quote to the site, indicating the author, only for a registered user.
 * You can go to the page of each author without user authentication
 * All quotes are viewable without user authentication
 * Pagination.
 These are the next and previous buttons

-However, I was not able to overcome the issue with the "*search for quotes by tags*", once pagination was implemented everything just collapsed.
+However, I was not able to overcome the issue with:
+- the "*search for quotes by tags*", once pagination was implemented everything just collapsed.
+- and *the top 10*.
+I got stuck on that one too.
+- well, did not quite get the migration point either.

 [^1]: Login -> Japan,
       Password -> Seoul2023!